 An Tran is a young woman of distinguishable drive who currently serves as audit senior at BDO.
-During her studies at Towson, An was constantly involved in nearly all the accounting groups on campus, including Beta Alpha Psi, the Accounting Club, and the TU Chapter of the National Association of Black Accountants (NABA).
+During her studies at Towson University, Tran was constantly involved in nearly all the accounting groups on campus, including Beta Alpha Psi, the Accounting Club, and the TU Chapter of the National Association of Black Accountants (NABA).

 You were involved a lot on campus during your studies at Towson.
 How did it help you?

 Being involved was helpful.
 Professors usually know a lot of people within the field, because they know their former students, so it’s how you connect.
 You get to know a lot of people, big people, in the industry.
 They gave me so much advice.
 I applied for scholarships and they gave me a lot of scholarships to help me pay for my schooling.

 Dr. Aru Rao, the biggest influence during my school years, advised me where to go and what kind of activities to be involved in.
 For an international student, it’s really hard to get an internship or a job, so I asked her how to get one, and she told me to get involved in any organizations within my major.

 Why did you choose to start your career through audit?

 I’ve always had an interest in learning about business and about how business can operate.
 I want to be either an executive for a company down the road, or maybe run my own company in the future, so I need to know how the company is run and how to operate it.
 If I like it enough at my current firm, I could continue down my current path to becoming a partner, but if I don’t like it, I can go into another company in the executive position, after manager.